 Vernacular Hmong studio portraiture usually seats its subjects in front of a painted backdrop of Laotian plantlife, usually junglescapes or poppy-dotted mountains.
 Following this convention, half of the photographs in After the Fall of Hmong Tebchaw depict Hmong seniors, most of whom resettled in the United States as refugees, backed by rich jungle-like arrangements of artificial plants.
 These photographs are set at the Hmong Elders Center in St. Paul, one of the community sites most heavily targeted by Xiong.

 The other half of the series takes place at the Marjorie McNeely Conservatory’s tropical plant environment, an important stand-in for “home” for the St. Paul Hmong community.
 Her’s photographs foreground these actual jungle plants’ transplanted backdrop in snowy Minnesota.

 The photographs depict the ungraspable nature of Hmong Tebchaw by inverting and confounding portraiture’s foundational device of figure and ground and, dispersed in bus shelters around Vancouver, unseat the idea of a physical territory while paying respect to the desire for it.

 Desire, as we see in these photographs, manifests in many different ways: in community, in the expedient ambience of fake flowers, in the somatic comfort of warm air and tropical scents, in expedition trips back “home,” and in the aftermath of Seng Xiong’s trial, when dozens of his victims organized and vowed to reinvest their restitution payments to help secure his legal exoneration and ultimately to continue his work.

-In situ photos courtesy of Capture Photography Festival.
+In situ photos by Dennis Ha and Capture Photography Festival.

 All Artwork © Pao Houa Her, 2020.